This section tells you more about how you can visit someone in prison and the process you will go through on the day of your visit.

 Arriving at prison

-Prisons have a strict routing and it’s important to be on time.
+Prisons have a strict routine and it’s important to be on time.

 Your vehicle may be searched by staff and a detector dog for contraband.
 If someone asks you to smuggle something into the prison for them, it is important you know that this is illegal and you can be arrested and prosecuted for doing it.
 If you feel pressured or threatened and you don’t want to do it – call the prison, Police or Crimestoppers for help.